Straight to the Point

 Serious Eats / Caroline Lange

-So you want some outdoor dinnerware.
-What are your outdoor eating habits?
-Are you a camper?
-A hoster?
-A barbecue fiend?
-A picnic queen?
-Are you feeding kiddos or adults or both—and how many?
-These questions play a role in how you choose a set.
 The most versatile outdoor dinnerware sets included four to six settings; most consisted of a dinner plate, side plate, pasta bowl, and cereal-type bowl.
 (The Tarhong Planta set was the outlier, with six settings of a dinner plate, side plate, and pasta bowl.)
-Some sets (from Lenox and Teivio) included tumblers.
-Tumblers seemed like less of a priority, and I for one don’t want to pour wine into a plastic glass.
-Something else to consider: Some sets (Fable New York, Kaloh by West Elm) are available in smaller sizes, so you can buy a few more plates or bowls as needed if you’re feeding a crowd or need replacements.
+Some sets, like the ones Lenox and Teivio, included tumblers, though I didn't feel this was a must-have.
+Something else to consider: Some sets—like my top pick from Fable—are available in smaller sizes, so you can buy a few more plates or bowls as needed.

 Serious Eats / Caroline Lange

 Melamine has been the go-to for outdoor dinnerware for decades, and for good reason: It’s lightweight, fairly inexpensive, easy to clean (and dishwasher-safe), and sturdy enough for pool-side dining.
-Most of the options I tested for this review were melamine, and I really liked two of them.
+Most of the sets I tested were melamine, and I really liked two of them.
 Both the Kaloh and Made In sets were thoughtfully designed, looked like actual dishes, and performed well.
 Of note, all of the dishes I tested for this review made it through the stain and drop tests totally unscathed.
-But I was really impressed with the two bamboo-blend options, from Fable New York and Tarhong, which were just as colorful and sturdy as the melamine options and appealing in other ways, too.
-Made from fast-growing bamboo with a little melamine added to make the pieces dishwasher-safe, both had lovely matte textures that looked and felt luxe.
+But I was really impressed with the two bamboo-blend options from Fable New York and Tarhong, which were just as colorful and sturdy as the melamine options and appealing in other ways.
+Made from fast-growing bamboo with a little melamine added to make the pieces dishwasher-safe, these had lovely matte textures that looked and felt luxe.
 Also, they weighed less than the melamine options and weren’t as noisy when stacking them or setting them down.

 Don’t Go for the Cheapest Option